 In the High (Rhetoric) School at Ad Fontes, students learn more formally how to express what they know and what they are learning.
 Rhetoric, the art of expression, is taught as a core subject.
 Debate, apologetics, speech, essay writing, and drama are emphasized during this stage.
 The rhetoric stage is built on a foundation of accumulated knowledge and logical skills.
 Each student will complete a Senior Thesis in order to graduate from Ad Fontes.
 This year-long research project brings together Christian faith, logical thinking and rhetorical skill in defending an opinion on a critical issue of our day.
 Students are prepared to begin to specialize and pursue deeper study in mathematics, the natural sciences, humanities, philosophy and theology.

-We believe this education benefits students of varied academic abilities, not just the student with exceptional intellectual gifts.
+We believe these benefits of Christian education enhance and develop students of varied academic abilities, not just the student with exceptional intellectual gifts.
 The teaching methods are geared to meet students where they are and challenge them to their best work.
 Students with a stronger bent towards analytical or conceptual will all benefit from the classical approach.